Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 Triatomics
 ===========

 In this example, we'll work through how to add three-atom adsorbates to open metal sites in MOFs.
-The CIF for the MOF we'll use for this example can be found :download:`here <../examples/example_MOFs/Ni2Cl2-BTDD.cif>`.
-This MOF is known Ni2Cl2(BTDD) and has a honeycomb-like structure with square pyramidal Ni cations that run down the crystallographic c-axis.
+The CIF for the MOF we'll use for this example can be found :download:`here <../examples/example_MOFs/Fe-MIL-8BB.cif>`.
+This MOF is known as MIL-8BB and has trimetallic nodes.
+It is structurally similar to the much larger MIL-101.

 --------------------
 Contiguous Adsorbate
 --------------------
 For this example, we will consider the initialization of a "contiguous" triatomic adsorbate.
 What I mean by this is that if we treat the adsorbate as an arbitrary molecule X1-X2-X3, then the adsorption process is described by M-X1-X2-X3.
-In this example, we'll consider the adsorption of N2O to a Ni site, in both an η1-N and η1-O binding mode.
+In this example, we'll consider the adsorption of N2O to an Fe site, in both an η1-N and η1-O binding mode.
 The code to handle this is shown below.

 .. literalinclude:: ../examples/add_N2O.py